Dean Wicks: Reintroduction and second departure

 During his time on the square, he formed a sexual relationship with Lauren Branning (Jacqueline Jossa) and performed sperm donation for Fiona "Tosh" Mackintosh (Rebecca Scroggs).
 On 31 August 2014, it was revealed that Dean would rape Linda Carter (Kellie Bright), after having developed an obsession for her in the months following his return.
 EastEnders bosses worked with charity Rape Crisis to develop the storyline, which took place in the week commencing on 6 October 2014.
 Dean's father Buster Briggs, played by Karl Howman, was introduced in mid November.

 In October 2015, it was announced that Di Angelo would be leaving the show for a second time sometime in 2016.
 He made his final appearance on 5 February 2016.

+Return (2023)

+In October 2023, rumours that Di Angelo will reprise his role of Dean were reported after he was apparently pictured in a behind the scenes photograph.
+Dean made his return on 30 October 2023.